patrickallaert/MySQL-Proxy-scripts-for-devs/README.md

 green.
 When a query returns no rows nor affect records, "<NONE>" is displayed using red in reverse video.

+If you want to force "SQL_NO_CACHE" in your SELECT statements you can set the use_sql_no_cache variable to 1.

 ### debug-blind.lua

 Same as debug.lua, but without shell colors.